tpoisot/ms_spegen_cooc/methods.md

 $H_{\mathrm{max}}= \mathrm{ln}(N)$

-To eliminate any scaling effect that might occur due to different dataset sizes, we take the exponentials of these values [@bersier_quantitative_2002], such that the standardized value of $E$ is
+To eliminate any scaling effect that might occur due to different network sizes, we take the exponentials of these values [@bersier_quantitative_2002], such that the standardized value of $E$ is